 Preferred Alternative Selected

-In mid-March 2019, the merger team – a group of representatives from the N.C.
-Department of Transportation as well as regional, state and federal environmental resource and regulatory agencies – selected Alternative 1 as the preferred design option, also referred to as the Preferred Alternative.
+In March 2019, the merger team – a group of representatives from NCDOT as well as regional, state and federal environmental resource and regulatory agencies – selected Alternative 1 as the preferred alternative design option.

 Alternative 1 proposes best-fit widening along existing N.C.
 73 from N.C.
 16 to Northcross Drive.

 Best-fit widening uses a combination of symmetrical widening (an equal amount of widening on both sides of the roadway) and asymmetrical widening (widening to one side of the roadway more so than the other).
 Best-fit widening avoids and/or minimizes impacts to the human and natural environment to the greatest extent possible.

 Factors that led to the selection of Alternative 1 include: